 To understand both the urgency and promise of investing at the catalytic stage, it’s useful to look at another clean technology that’s come a long way since its early days: solar power.

 In 1975, it cost about $100 to produce a watt of electricity from a solar panel.
 Today, it can cost only $1 (or about 21 cents in 1975 dollars).
-This decrease is incredible – and it’s still happening – which is why solar power is rapidly growing across the country.
+This decrease is incredible – and it’s still happening – which is why solar power is rapidly being deployed around the world.

 But its path here was anything but steady or pre-ordained.
 Although the government invested in solar research and development at first, funding plateaued in the ‘80s and ‘90s.
 Only in the past two decades has investment in solar increased substantially, driving solar to the lower cost and faster pace of deployment that we see today (and still, we should be deploying it even faster).